garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [kaniko](#providerskaniko) > extraFlags

 Specify extra flags to use when building the container image with kaniko.
-Flags set on `container` modules take precedence over these.
+Flags set on `container` Builds take precedence over these.

 | Type            | Required |
 | --------------- | -------- |